When it comes to hosting your online courses, you have two of the most popular choices – Teachable and Thinkific.

 After all, Thinkific was started with academic use cases in mind.

-Along with this, the three main advantages of Teachable 👍:
+Here are the 3 main advantages of Teachable 👍:

 🏆 Winner: Both are a tie.
 If you need more academic-centric features, then Thinkific.
 If you need more features overall, then Teachable.